tvatter/dot-files/README.md

   * Open an R file and launch an R terminal (`<leader>rf`, that is `\rf` by default or `<space>rf` with my custom mapping)
   * Wait until Nvim-R has built the required `omni_*` files
-  * Close nvim
-  * Reactivate ncm-R by uncommenting the line above
+  * Reactivate ncm-R by uncommenting the line above and close nvim

 Note that the `rmarkdown` and `lintr` packages are required to get, respectively, Rmarkdown support and asynchronous linting.